-The Downtown Bastrop category represents the city's historic and cultural core, supporting a vibrant, walkable environment with a mix of commercial, residential, cultural, and civic uses.
-This district prioritizes preservation of both historic structures and existing neighborhoods, ensuring that new development enhances the area's character while allowing for context-sensitive growth and revitalization.
+The Downtown Commericial category represents the city's historic, commercial and cultural core, supporting a vibrant, walkable environment.
+This area has a mix of commercial, residential, cultural, and civic uses.

+The FLUM reflects this targeted areas to clearly identify the Downtown commercial core.
+The category prioritizes preservation of this area, historic structures, cultural and civic spaces and established neighborhoods to ensure that new development enhances the area's character while allowing for context-sensitive growth and revitalization.